AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 I wondered how many alias' Alex had.
 And I wondered what sort of business he actually did.
 Not that it mattered really, but aliases implied illegal activity.
 Last thing Alex needed was me meddling in some plot of his.
 I didn't believe Janice was a friend.
 And I didn't think Alex floated in her circles, but I could be wrong.
 So totally and utterly wrong, but I knew Alex.
 Even when I didn't know know him, I knew him.
 I'd been in love with a dream since I was 13.
 He was the one who gave me the courage to kiss Dylan.
 He was the one, he'd always been that.
 But he'd been a dream.
 And one I didn't remember.

 A cab to the hotel was easy to come by.
-I felt out of place in this City, though I looked no different than any of th
+I felt out of place in this City, though I looked no different than any of the others, but it was still that strange feeling like I didn't belong.

+I could wait in the lobby for Alex.
+I could ask at the front desk.
+I could go up and wait outside his room.
+But instead I went into the bar.
+It was busy for the time of day.
+But this was Vegas and there were a lot of vacationers her
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0NjI2MTMwNSw5MTA3MDQ5ODddfQ==
+eyJoaXN0b3J5IjpbNDIxODYzOTgyLDkxMDcwNDk4N119
 -->